Solutions to Class Discussion Questions

 We study economics because there is a need to make economic choices.
 Some feel

-File 2 Class discussion questions
+Chapter 2 Class discussion questions

 capital goods, and which of each should be produced?

-capital goods, which will lead to a better standard of living, requires
+in capital goods, which will lead to a better standard of living, requires

-consumption.
+lowering current consumption.
 Who should make the current sacrifices, and how

-will receive the future benefits?
+large should they be?
+Who will receive the future benefits?
 Economics deals with

 the answers to these questions.

-File 3 Class discussion questions
+Chapter 3 Class discussion questions

-A. An increase in international trade is making the world economically efficient and
+1. An increase in international trade is making the world economically efficient and

 benefiting American consumers.
 This increase in global competition lowers the profit